Vidhath5/Sql_Data_Analytics/README.md

 **Product Performance:**
 - **Visuals:** Top/Bottom 3 Products by Division and Performance Heatmap.
 - **Insights:** Identified top products to optimize inventory and resources.

-**Key Visualizations:**
-Include screenshots of the key visualizations to enhance the description.
-You can upload the images to your GitHub repository and link them here.